-The time taken from mixing gypsum and water to when the material reaches its required hardness is called the setting time.
-For pure gypsum paste, this time is typically around 30 minutes.
+The time taken from mixing gypro plast and water to when the material reaches its required hardness is called the setting time.
+For pure gypro plast paste, this time is typically around 30 minutes.
 Anhydrous gypsum or impure pastes may have varying setting times.
 This property is crucial for shaping the material effectively.
-In India, it plays a key role in ensuring the desired texture, finish, and durability in gypsum plastering.
+In India, it plays a key role in ensuring the desired texture, finish, and durability in gypro plastering.

-The compressive strength of gypsum plaster and mortars is typically three or more times greater than their tensile strength.
-Gypsum plaster exhibits high compressive strength, making it ideal for construction and building projects.
-This characteristic is particularly valuable in gypsum plastering applications in India, where durability and strength are essential for long-lasting results.
+The compressive strength of gypro plast and mortars is typically three or more times greater than their tensile strength.
+Gypro Plast exhibits high compressive strength, making it ideal for construction and building projects.
+This characteristic is particularly valuable in gypro plast plastering applications in India, where durability and strength are essential for long-lasting results.

 ➊ Smooth Finished Walls